GabsEdits/gxbs.dev/pages/blog/posts/behind-aplós.md

 ## Why?

 In the last week of December, I came across a fun project by Daudix called [Duckquill](https://daudix.codeberg.page/duckquill/).
-It inspired me to create something similar but for CSS & Vue.js.
+It inspired me to create something similar but for <abbr title="Cascading Style Sheets">CSS</abbr> & Vue.js.

 ## The Start

-Initially, I began the project with HTML & CSS, creating a template with styles.
+Initially, I began the project with <abbr title="HyperText Markup Language">HTML</abbr> & CSS, creating a template with styles.
 Later, I decided to switch to **Vue.js & Vite** to leverage the powerful Vue.js Components system.
 This is how Cards/Custom Containers became a thing, making website creation a breeze:

 ```vue
 <Warning warning="Your warning here" />